jojozhuang/jojozhuang.github.io/_posts/2016-03-27-data-structure-linkedlist.md

 - blog
 ---

 > A linked list is represented by a sequence of nodes.
 It is a basic data structure and used in many other structures.
-For example, stack can be built with a linked list.
+For example, linked list can be used to build stack.

 ## 1. Types of Linked List
 ### 1.1 Singly Linked list
 Each node has one pointer, points to the next node in the linked list.
 ![MIME Type](/public/pics/2016-03-27/singlylinkedlist.png)
 ### 1.2 Doubly Linked list
-Each node has two pointers, one points to the next node, another points to the previous one.
+Each node has two pointers, one points to the next node, another points to the previous node.
 ![MIME Type](/public/pics/2016-03-27/doublylinkedlist.png)

 ## 2. Implementation